 “It can help turn their life around,” she says.

-Our exploration of the benefits of biofeedback therapy for chronic childhood constipation with Mary Alice Dombrowski, APRN-CFNP, DNP, continues in our upcoming blog.
-Look for it soon.
+Our exploration of the benefits of biofeedback therapy for chronic childhood constipation with Mary Alice Dombrowski, APRN-CFNP, DNP, continued.